 Climate – Weather during the trekking season in Nepal

 Nepal has four distinct seasons.
-Spring, from March to May, is warm and dusty with rain showers.
+Spring, from March to May, is warm and dusty with occasional rain showers.
 Summer, from June to August, is the monsoon season when the hills turn lush and green.
 Autumn, from September to November, is cool with clear skies, and is the most popular trekking season.
 In winter, from December to February, it is cold at night and can be foggy in the early morning, but afternoons are usually clear and pleasant, though there is occasional snow in the mountains.

 Because Nepal is quite far south (at the same latitude as Miami and Cairo) the weather is warmer and winter is much milder at lower elevations, including Kathmandu a(elev.1400 metres).
 It rarely snows below 2000 metres.